gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Method name & body statements.],
 ) <is-algorithm-step-statements>

 Each statement in the list of statements is than iterated using `contains`, for each, the name of the invocation expression is compared with the name of the given `overrider-name`.
-The list of queries is surrouned with a `one`, indicating that at least one match for that particular method must be found in the body of the template method.
+The list of queries is surrounded with a `one`, indicating that at least one match for that particular method must be found in the body of the template method.

 #linebreak()